Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 15 November 2025 09.03.44 UTC
+- WIB: Sabtu, 15 November 2025 10.14.03 UTC
-- WITA: Sabtu, 15 November 2025 10.03.44 UTC
+- WITA: Sabtu, 15 November 2025 11.14.03 UTC
-- WIT: Sabtu, 15 November 2025 11.03.44 UTC
+- WIT: Sabtu, 15 November 2025 12.14.03 UTC

 Kutipan Inspiratif:
-"Friends are like money in the bank, longer you keep them, the more they are worth!!!"
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational